Learn more about our knowledgeable and experienced faculty members.

 Her passionate desire to share the information she has learned has helped her overcome her fear of public speaking.
 For the last 4 years, Lucy has impacted thousands of people all over the country through speaking engagements, webinars, articles, podcasts, and in-person training.

-Bobbi Junod was awarded 2018 Teacher of the Year by AMTA!
+Bobbi Junod was awarded 2018 Teacher of the Year by the American Massage Therapy Association!
 She was hand-selected from over 1200 massage schools and thousands of instructors.

 Bobbi holds a Masters Degree in Vocational Education.
 She has eight years experience teaching horticulture in public schools in Ohio and Kentucky and has worked in the “green industry” as a landscape designer and garden center manager.
 Bobbi spent five years in Los Angeles, CA as part of the executive administrative team, primarily in human resources, for a traditional and alternative pharmacy.
 As a graduate of LHAA, and an educator, Bobbi brings a well rounded background to the students of LHAA.
 She teaches Thought Patterns for a Successful Career in our Massage Therapy program.

 Kathy is a graduate of the Lexington Healing Arts Academy, 2005.
 From the University of Kentucky she holds a bachelor’s degree in psychology and graduate studies in Textiles.
 She received her certificate in baking and pastry from The New School, and cake decorating from Peter Kumps New York Cooking School.
 She works as a massage therapist at LHAA with a focus on relaxing the mind and body through an integration of modalities including Swedish and CranioSacral therapies.
 She currently assists the fundamental class in Massage Therapy.